kadirahq/mantra/spec/d.appendix.md

 ## Test File Names

 This is how we name files inside the `tests` directory.
-Here's the rules for them:
+Here are the rules:

 * There should be an identical filename in the source directory.
-* If not, when removed the postfix, there should be an identical filename in the source directory.
+* If not, when removing the postfix, there should be an identical filename in the source directory.

 ### Postfix